Smartphones: The Newest Drug

+It doesn't feel good and it's not healthy.
 But it doesn’t have to be that way.
 We can fight what programmers call "brain hacking" by taking control and still enjoy all the good things that “measured” use of our smartphones can bring us.
 This is when you need to turn to a Daily Digital Detox via Tech Wellness!

 Think you're addicted?
 We've got the the test to find out.
 Dr. Kimberly Young, who coined the term Internet Addiction 30 years ago has given us a short but powerful test to find out.

 Tristan Harris had a big announcement on The Way Forward--a path to help developers, tech companies- and all of us, stop being a part of what he's calling the Human Downgrading Truly, we are not our best when we let tech take over and stop us from living our highest selves.
 Tristan noted that with each upgrade in technology, there has been a corresponding downgrade to our potential to be vibrant and creative human beings.